Find Schools

 • Artistic Director

-In 2016, there was an estimated number of 134,700 jobs in the United States for Talent Director.
+There were about 134,700 jobs for Talent Director in 2016 (in the United States).
 New jobs are being produced at a rate of 12.2% which is above the national average.
 The Bureau of Labor Statistics predicts 16,500 new jobs for Talent Director by 2026.
-Due to new job openings and attrition, there will be an average of 14,100 job openings in this field each year.
+The BLS estimates 14,100 yearly job openings in this field.

 undefined